 “My heart breaks at how many teens and young adults online are suicidal.
-I want to give them something to let them know their life matters.” – Focus Digital Engagement Staff
+I want to give them something to let them know their life matters.” – Focus Digital Outreach Staff

 “I wanted to become an online mentor because I love helping others.
 It is such an unique ministry, and I wanted to be a part of that.
 I believe God is going to do great things through this ministry.
 It is a convenient way to spread the love of Christ to all people.
 It is truly amazing how the love of God in us can be poured out into others through online contact.” – Current Digital Outreach Volunteer

 “My volunteer experience has impacted me greatly.
 Having two special needs children sometimes prevents me from being able to get out and spread God’s love.
 So being an online mentor helps me fulfill my purpose in life.
 It provides a great opportunity to learn effective communication.
 It teaches me how to respond to people with love and understanding.
 It provides great opportunities for intercessory prayer.
 Everything God has called me to do I am able to do it from the comfort of my home.” – Current Digital Outreach Volunteer